tomwillow/tomsolver/README-en.md

 # Directory Structure

 * **src**: source files
-* **test**: unit tests
+* **tests**: unit tests
 * **single/include**: the folder where the header-only tomsolver.hpp is located
 * **single/test**: All unit tests are integrated into one .cpp file to test whether tomsolver.hpp is correct.
 * **scripts**: used to generate single-file header files and single-file tests under single

 ### examples

-* **example/solve**: Example of solving nonlinear equations, demonstrating basic usage and how to set a unified initial value
+* **examples/solve**: Example of solving nonlinear equations, demonstrating basic usage and how to set a unified initial value
-* **example/solve2**: Example of solving nonlinear equations, demonstrating how to switch solution methods and replace known quantities in the equation
+* **examples/solve2**: Example of solving nonlinear equations, demonstrating how to switch solution methods and replace known quantities in the equation
-* **example/diff_machine**: Derivator, input a line of expression and output the derivation result of this expression
+* **examples/diff_machine**: Derivator, input a line of expression and output the derivation result of this expression

 # Development Plan